• Skip to main content

 Michelle

-Learn how to make chicken chow mein like the takeaway with this easy Chinese fakeaway recipe.
-An authentic takeaway chow mein recipe with bean sprouts, cabbage and carrots.
+Learn how to make Chinese chicken chow mein (like the takeaway) with this easy fakeaway recipe.
+It's a UK classic and it tastes delicious!

 Print Recipe Pin Recipe